Asymptotically Optimal Competitive Ratio for Online Allocation of Reusable Resources: Faster and Distribution Oblivious Algorithms

 We introduced two algorithms for online allocation of reusable resources, \dpg\ and \salg.
 The latter achieves best possible guarantee for a general model and arbitrary usage distributions.
 However, it requires (exact) knowledge of the usage distributions (which may not be available in practice) and has slower runtime due to the guiding algorithm \galg, which takes $O\left(\sum_{i\in I} c_i\right)$ steps to fractionally match an arrival.

-While the knowledge of usage distributions is salient for \galg\ (and therefore, for \salg), the runtime of \galg\ can be exponentially improved at the loss a small factor in the performance guarantee.
+The runtime of \galg\ can be exponentially improved at the loss a small factor in the performance guarantee.
 In Appendix \ref{appx:faster}, we present an algorithm with asymptotic guarantee $(1-\epsilon)(1-1/e)$ and runtime $O\left(\frac{1}{\epsilon} \sum_{i\in I} \log c_{i}\right)$ per arrival, for any choice of $\epsilon>0$.
-This runtime improvement carries over the the general model of online assortments.
-However, the algorithm continues to rely on exact knowledge of usage distributions.
+This runtime improvement carries over to more general models (such as online assortments), however, the algorithm continues to rely on exact knowledge of usage distributions.

 While \dpg\ serves as a crucial ingredient in \salg, it is itself a promising algorithm and a natural alternative to fluid guided algorithms.
-It is much simpler to implement, computationally efficient, and \emph{oblivious to usage distributions}.
-In the rest of this section, we show that \dpg\ also attains the best possible performance guarantee of $(1-1/e)$ for online matching and a number of different families of usage distributions.
+It is much simpler to implement, computationally efficient, and \emph{oblivious to usage distributions}. {Further, \dpg\ matches every arrival that can be matched to some resource.
+In contrast, due to its realization independent nature, \salg\ may leave an arrival unmatched even if there are resources available with edges to the arrival. } In the rest of this section, we show that \dpg\ also attains the best possible performance guarantee of $(1-1/e)$ for online matching and a number of different families of usage distributions.
 Theorem \ref{genmatch} states the result, followed by a discussion of the types of usage distributions captured by the theorem.
-Later in the section we also elaborate on the difficulties in analyzing \dpg\ in more general settings. \begin{theorem} \dpg\ is $(1-1/e)-\delta$ competitive for online matching with reusable resources when usage distributions belong to one of the families in Table \ref{summary}.
+We also briefly discuss the difficulties in analyzing \dpg\ for general usage distributions. { In Appendix \ref{sec:rbafail}, we discuss additional challenges with analyzing natural extensions of \dpg\ in more general settings.} \begin{theorem} \dpg\ is $(1-1/e)-\delta$--competitive for OBMR when usage distributions belong to one of the families in Table \ref{summary}.
 The table also presents the convergence rate $\delta$ corresponding to each family. \end{theorem}

 \textbf{Bounded Increasing Failure Rate (IFR) distributions:} Theorem \ref{genmatch} implies a $(1-1/e)$ guarantee for IFR distributions that are bounded in the following sense.
 Let $f_i(\cdot)$ denote the p.d.f.\ and $F_i(\cdot)$ denote the c.d.f..\ For values $\epsilon> 0$, define function,